 Planners will discuss facility improvements at Blake Island Marine State Park

-OLYMPIA – April 20, 2022 – Washington State Parks and Recreation Commission invites the public to a hybrid in-person and virtual public meeting on Bainbridge Island to learn more about planned facility improvements at neighboring Blake Island Marine State Park.
+OLYMPIA – April 12, 2022 – Washington State Parks and Recreation Commission invites the public to an in-person public meeting on Bainbridge Island to learn more about planned facility improvements at neighboring Blake Island Marine State Park.

 During the meeting, Sate Parks staff will present a project overview followed by a discussion on three site development alternatives for Blake Island.
 Afterward, planners will staff three information stations where attendees can provide input on the alternatives.
 The feedback staff receives will help decision makers choose the most appropriate alternative.

 The intent of a predesign phase such as this is to explore alternatives for a proposed capital project before the project is funded.

 This specific project seeks to consider ways to:

 - Support larger vessels in the Blake Island marina and keep the marina usable for commercial and public users.